 PS4 Sound Is Not Working | Totally Fixed By Experts

 When there’s no sound coming out of your PS4, it can be frustrating.
-The no sound issue occurs can be due to several reasons, like faulty audio drivers, hardware issue or even corrupted PS4 system file.
+The no sound issue occurs can be due to several reasons, like faulty audio drivers, hardware issues, or even corrupted PS4 system files.
 Just imagine it: you’ve turned on your PS4 or brought it out of sleep mode, but, for some reason, there’s no sound.
 You’re not greeted by the beep sound when you sign in, or there’s no audio accompanying your videos or games.

 So, what’s exactly the problem?
 Could be an issue with the audio settings, or with the sound output device itself?

-Here, in this article, we will address the most common possibilities for not having a sound in PS4.
+Here, in this article, we will address the most common possibilities for not having a sound on PS4.
 Additionally, we’ll walk you through several instructions that may help you get the sound back to the PS4 console.

 Causes Of the No-Sound Issue in PS4

-If you’re like most of PS4 players who use a headset as your PS4 sound output device, some of the common problems you may face with your headset include a damaged cable, headphone jack not working, Bluetooth connectivity issues, inability to sync audio with video, or to turn noise-cancellation on or off.
+If you’re like most PS4 players who use a headset as your PS4 sound output device, some of the common problems you may face with your headset include a damaged cable, headphone jack not working, Bluetooth connectivity issues, inability to sync audio with video or to turn noise-cancellation on or off.

 These are just a few issues though, but they can be as varied as the number of headset models available.